Wrapped fragSOL (WFRAGSOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped fragSOL Historical Price

-According to the latest data gathered on Wrapped fragSOL live price page, the current price of Wrapped fragSOL is 157.04USD.
-The circulating supply of Wrapped fragSOL(WFRAGSOL) is 681.61K WFRAGSOL , giving it a market capitalization of $107.06M.
+According to the latest data gathered on Wrapped fragSOL live price page, the current price of Wrapped fragSOL is 162.12USD.
+The circulating supply of Wrapped fragSOL(WFRAGSOL) is 689.17K WFRAGSOL , giving it a market capitalization of $111.55M.

 The Wrapped fragSOL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WFRAGSOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.